Donor Government Assistance for Family Planning in 2013

 While the majority of donor government assistance for family planning is provided bilaterally, donors also provide support for family planning activities through multilateral contributions to the United Nations Population Fund (UNFPA) (see Box 2).7

 Box 2: United Nations Population Fund (UNFPA) Mission, Goals, & London Summit on Family Planning Commitment

 - Achieve universal access to sexual and reproductive health (including family planning)

 - Accelerate progress on the ICPD agenda and MDG 5.

-While it was not possible to calculate an adjusted “family planning share” of UNFPA’s 2012 budget and attribute a portion of a donor government’s UNFPA contribution to family planning specific activities,9 it is important to note the relative balance between a donor’s core-contributions to UNFPA and its bilateral funding for family planning.
+While it was not possible to calculate an adjusted “family planning share” of UNFPA’s 2013 budget and therefore to attribute a portion of each donor government’s UNFPA contribution to family planning-specific activities,10 it is important to note the relative balance between a donor’s core-contributions to UNFPA and its bilateral funding for family planning.
 For instance, three of the ten donor governments profiled provided a larger contribution to UNFPA than their bilateral disbursement: Denmark, Norway, & Sweden.

 Progress Towards FP2020 Commitments